poojahooda22/3d-image-curve/README.md

 The `pages/api` directory is mapped to `/api/`.
 Files in this directory are treatedas [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of React

-This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel

 ## L
 To learn more about Next.js, take a look at the followi